 If you love zoodles, try this dish made with yellow summer squash.
 Did you know zucchini is also considered a summer squash?
-But for this recipe, I’m using the yellow variety usually called summer or straightneck squash.
-It taste luxuriously rich in garlic butter you won’t even think you’re eating healthy veggies.
-Each serving has 113 calories, 6 grams of fat and 3 Weight Watchers SmartPoints.
+But for this recipe, I’m using the yellow variety usually called summer or straight neck squash.
+It tastes luxuriously rich in garlic butter you won’t even think you’re eating healthy veggies.
+Each serving has 113 calories, 6 grams of fat, and 3 Blue WW Freestyle SmartPoints, and 3 Green.

 Prep Time: 15 minutes

 2 large yellow summer squash (12 ounces total to make 4 cups raw noodles) also called straightneck or use crockneck

 2 tablespoons reduced-fat butter or Smart Balance Light